project-etalon/etalon/docs/tutorials/prefill_profiler.rst

 Prefill Profiler
 ================

-To profile prefill times of open source systems and create a prefill time predictor for a given model and open source system combination, based on input prompt length, we can run ``metron.prefill_profiler``.
+To profile prefill times of open source systems and create a prefill time predictor for a given model and open source system combination, based on input prompt length, we can run ``etalon.prefill_profiler``.

 .. image:: ../_static/assets/yi-prefill-time-curve.png
     :align: center